eNMS-automation/eNMS/docs/inventory/webssh.rst

 Port allocation
 ---------------

-GoTTY listens to a port provided by eNMS incoming requests.

 By default, eNMS will use the range of ports [9000, 9099]. eNMS uses a rotation system to allocate these ports sequentially as user requests come in.

 You can change this range directly from the web UI, in :guilabel:`admin/parameters` :